-Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.
+Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere, it’s good to be prepared.

 Contents show

-#1 – Check for drafts
+#1 Check for Drafts

-Similarly, it’s important to make sure your heating system is capable and ready.
-If you find that it’s not performing properly, it’s MUCH better to call out a professional now – rather than in the colder months (when everyone else will be calling them too).
-As with any system like these – if in doubt, call a pro!
+It’s also important to ensure that your heating system is capable and ready.
+If you find that it’s not performing properly, it’s much better to call a professional now than in the colder months (when everyone else will be calling them too).

-#8 – Create a ‘mud-spot’ by your door
+#8 Create a ‘Mud-Spot’ by Your Door

 Autumn and Winter can mean plenty of muddy and wet boots.
 Make sure you’ve got a small area, ideally a bench or somewhere to sit, that makes it easy to take off muddy shoes and wet jackets.

-Muddy Hiking Boots in Pile of Leaves
+Muddy Hiking Boots in a Pile of Leaves

-You don’t want these muddy boots getting all over your carpet..
+You don’t want these muddy boots getting all over your carpet…

-A well placed rug or two can make a world of difference for your feet during cold mornings and nights – without the hassle of switching to a full carpet.
+A well-placed rug or two can make a world of difference for your feet during cold mornings and nights – without the hassle of switching to a full carpet.

 For indoor air conditioners, now is a great time to take them down, give them a quick clean/service, and place them in storage for the winter.